Rotec LCH to suit all Jabiru Engines.

 Water Temperature Kit

 Jabiru aircraft engines are popular among the sport aviation community.
-Rotec have recognized that the engine, it is well put together, although the lack of cylinder cooling is where most of the serious issues arise.
+Rotec have recognized that the engine is well put together, although the lack of cylinder cooling is where most of the serious issues arise.

 Careful operation of the air cooled Jabiru is required to avoid permanently damaging the cylinder heads or other parts of the engine.
 The Rotec LCH conversion eliminates technical issues relating to head temperatures, therefore greatly enhancing engine reliability.

 Several aircraft are fully operation.
 Go to our LCH Projects Page to see some of our documented customer projects.
 Over 500 heads have been sold as of mid-2014.

 Terry Ryan of NSW, Australia has 120+ hours on his LCH conversion and loves it!
 He flies all day at around half the CHT of an air cooled Jabiru.
 Cylinder compression of his old engine become like new switching to Rotec Liquid Cooled Heads.
 Terry Ryan has also converted his second Jabiru engine to LCH after such success with the first.

 See the LCH installation manual for a step by step installation procedure.

 Jabiru cannot supply engines or aircraft directly with Rotec Liquid Cooled Heads installed.
 International customers wishing to purchase a Jabiru Aircraft with any Jabiru Performance Upgrades installed, the following options are available:

 - The airframe with engine and Rotec LCH kit are sent to your location.
 The conversion is performed at your leisure, something many of our customers have done.